scalawithcats/scala-with-cats/src/pages/monads/custom-instances.md

 ```

 The solution above is perfectly fine for this exercise.
-Its only downside is that Cats cannot guarantee
+Its only downside is that Cats cannot make guarantees about stack safety.
-stack safety in complex operations involving
-recursive calls to `flatMap`.

 The tail-recursive solution is much harder to write.
 We actually adapted this solution from